shunmian/myblog/_posts/04 Web/2016-10-20-Redux Part I_TodoApp.md

 **`VisibleTodoList` `mapDispatchToProps` Before**

 {% highlight js linenos %}
-const mapDispatchToProps = (dispatch) => ({
+// mapDispatchToProps can either be a function, which takes dispatch and return an object using the dispatch in each of its values const mapDispatchToProps = (dispatch) => ({
   onTodoClick(id) {
     dispatch(toggleTodo(id));
   },
 });

+// or be a object of action creator const mapDispatchToProps = {
+  onTodoClick: toggleTodo
+}

 const VisibleTodoList = withRouter(connect(
   mapStateToProps,